-The Authority employed circa 1,008 Full Time Equivalents at the end of March 2017 to deliver its services.
+The Authority employed circa 939 full time equivalent employees at the end of March 2018 to deliver its services.
 Most of the staff are involved in front line service delivery (Firefighters, Marine Rescue and Community Prevention work).

 As a direct consequence of the scale of Government cuts there has been an inevitable impact on frontline services.